THERMAL ANALYSIS SOCIETY

 Section 3.
 The Executive can initiate revisions to the Bylaws.

 Section 1.
 The Treasurer is responsible for monitoring financial transactions of staff management and bears ultimate responsibility for the financial integrity of the Society.
-All disbursements, with the exception of normal operating expenses (those approved in the Society budget such as costs of NATAS NOTES, insurance, etc.), in excess of $500 must be approved by the President.
+These include both transactions made by staff as well as any investment accounts that the Society has.

 Section 2.
-Annually an external auditor will be contracted by staff management with approval by the President to present a properly audited financial statement to the Executive no later than March 1st following the closing of the books.
+Annually an external auditor will be contracted by staff management to present a properly audited financial statement to the Executive no later than March 1st following the closing of the books.
 The fiscal year will coincide with the calendar year.

 Section 3.
 All financial transactions of the Society will be in United States dollars.
 All payments to the Society (dues, advertising, etc.) must be equivalent to the full amount of the debt in United States dollars.